Heliand: Manuscripts

-The 9th-century poem on the Gospel history, to which its first editor, J. A. Schmeller, gave the appropriate name of Heliand (the word used in the text for Savior, answering to the Old English hǣlend and the modern German and Dutch Heiland), is, with the fragments of a poem based on the Book of Genesis, all that remains of the poetical literature of the old Saxons, i.e. the Saxons who continued in their original home.
+The 9th-century poem on the Gospel history, to which its first editor, J. A. Schmeller, gave the name of Heliand (the word used in the text for Savior, answering to the Old English hǣlend and the modern German and Dutch Heiland), is, with the fragments of a poem based on the Book of Genesis, all that remains of the poetical literature of the old Saxons, i.e. the Saxons who continued in their original home.
 It contained when entire about 6000 lines, and portions of it are preserved in two nearly complete manuscripts and four fragments.
 The Cotton MS. in the British Library, written probably in the second half of the 10th century, is one of the nearly complete manuscripts, ending in the middle of the story of the journey to Emmaus.
 It is believed to have an organization closer to the original version because it is divided into fitts, or songs.
 The Munich MS., formerly at Bamberg, begins at line 85, and has many lacunae, but continues the history down to the last verse of St. Luke's Gospel, ending, however, in the middle of a sentence with the last two fitts missing.
 This manuscript is now retained in Munich at the Bavarian State Library.
 Because it was produced on calf skin of high quality, it has been preserved in good condition.
 Neumes above the text in this version reveal that the Heliand may have been sung.
 A fragment discovered at Prague in 1881 contains lines 958–1006, and another, in the Vatican Library, discovered by K. Zangemeister in 1894, contains lines 1279–1358.
 Two additional fragments exist that were discovered most recently.
 The first was discovered in 1979 at a Jesuit High School in Straubing by B. Bischoff and is currently held in Bayerische Staatsbibliothek.
 It consists of nearly three leaves and contains 157 poetic lines.
 The final fragment was found in Leipzig in 2006 by T. Doring and H. U. Schmid.
 This fragment consists of only one leaf that contains 47 lines of poetry, and it is currently kept at Bibliotheca Albertina.